Trainingwolf8878/Inflation_Food_Relationship/README.md

 ## File Structure

+* /inputs/graph/clean_data : with some graph with clean data
-* /inputs/sketches : with some sketchs with the dataset
+* /inputs/graph/simulated_data : with some graph with simulated data
 * /inputs/data/raw_data : some raw datasets(contain the test of data)
 * /inputs/data/cleaned_data : cleaned row datasets(contain the test of data)
 * /inputs/data/simulated_data : simulated datasets(contain the test of data)
-* /inputs/llm : The LLM usage with ChatGPT entire chat history
+* /others/llm : The LLM usage with ChatGPT entire chat history
-* /inputs/sketches: it contain the sketch of the table and graph
+* /input/graph: it contain the sketch of the table and graph
-* /outputs/graphs : contains graphs that work on the R
 * /outputs/paper : The final paper and table use in the report
 * /scripts : R scripts used for data analysis